 - Are any of these groups identified in your library’s strategic plan?
 If so, those groups might be a priority for you.

-- Where there any obvious participation gaps in last summer’s program?
-One LAPL YA librarian decided to go after older teens in 2011 and she succeeded in attracting 15- to 18-year old boys by reframing summer reading as a volunteer or community service opportunity.
+- Were there any obvious participation gaps in last summer’s program?
+One LAPL YA librarian decided to go after older teens and she succeeded in attracting 15- to 18-year old boys by reframing summer reading as a volunteer or community service opportunity.

 Some examples of underserved groups in California communities